-- > Providing strategic and operational leadership for services within the scope of role. - > Accountable for the service/s human, financial and material resources within scope of the role and promoting a culture of due diligence - > Oversight of services in a complex, statewide operating environment - > Building a culture of quality and safety improvement that is patient/client centred. - > Leading innovation and change management to address emerging service and workforce needs within span of control
+- > Providing strategic and operational leadership within the scope of the role. - > Accountable for the service's human, financial and material resources and promoting a culture of due diligence. - > Building a culture of quality and safety that is patient/client centred. - > Leading innovation and change management to address emerging service and workforce whilst fostering a supportive work environment.